 When deciding what medical schools to apply to, consider their United States Medical Licensing Exam (USMLE) pass rates an important factor.
 Consisting of three steps, this exam series determines your eligibility to proceed through each phase of your education, ultimately leading to medical licensure in the United States.
 Let’s take a closer look at each step.

 Step 1, the first major exam taken by medical students, must be passed in order to advance to Clinical Sciences.
-American University of Antigua (AUA) College of Medicine further prepares students with a Basic Sciences Integration Course designed to synthesize, integrate, and reinforce what students have learned during Basic Sciences.
+American University of Antigua (AUA) College of Medicine further prepares students with a Basic Sciences Integration Course designed to synthesize, integrate, and reinforce what students have learned during Preclinical Sciences.

 The USMLE Step 2 is usually taken during the final year of clinical rotations.
 With this two-part exam, students apply their understanding of Clinical Knowledge (CK) and Clinical Skills (CS) to supervised patient care.

 Unlike Step 1, Step 2 CK focuses on the clinical application of medical knowledge specific to internal and family medicine, pediatrics, obstetrics and gynecology, psychiatry, and general surgery.
 Given a clinical scenario, examinees are required to provide long-form written responses that include a diagnosis, prognosis, cause, treatment, and as applicable, prevention care.

 Step 2 CS evaluates clinical skills through simulated outpatient and emergency patient encounters.
 Students examine 12 standardized patients played by professional actors.
 Given 15 minutes with each patient, students complete a full history and physical examination, testing not only their ability to collect pertinent information, but also their level of professionalism and bedside manner.
 Students then have ten minutes to write a patient report, including diagnosis and a list of investigative testing and blood work.
 This test is evaluated on a pass/fail basis.